-This TV movie based on the hit television series stars Melissa Joan Hart reprising her role as a teenage witch, but this time she travels to Australia with her friend Gwen.
+This TV movie based on the hit television series Sabrina the Teenage Witch stars Melissa Joan Hart reprising her title role, but this time she travels to Australia with her friend Gwen.
 Upon arrival, she meets a muscular and charming merman named Barnaby, who lives in a secret mermaid colony.
 Sabrina falls in love with Barnaby and makes it her mission to protect the colony from discovery by a biologist with bad intentions and capitalist industrialists who seek to economically exploit the colony.

 Dagon is a biblical sea god worshiped by heretics in the Old Testament.
 In this cinematic reworking of two different H. P. Lovecraft short stories, a vicious sea storm shipwrecks a young couple ashore on a dark, perpetually rainy, and gloomy Spanish seaside town.
 At first it seems as if the town is entirely abandoned, but as the horror unfolds, the couple realizes that they’re trapped in a town where the residents have “webbed hands and feet, shockingly wide and flabby lips, glassy, bulging eyes, and other features less pleasant to recall,” and they worship the evil sea god Dagon.

 In this children’s tale from M. Night Shyamalan, an apartment-building superintendent named Cleveland Heep (Paul Giamatti) rescues a young woman (Bryce Dallas Howard, daughter of Ron Howard) from the pool that it’s his duty to keep clean.
-Then, to his horror and amazement, he realizes that she’s actually a mermaid from a kids’ bedtime story and is desperately trying to find her way back home despite all the landlocked creatures who seek to prevent her from ever going back home.
+Then, to his horror and amazement, he realizes that she’s actually a water nymph (similar to a mermaid) from a kids’ bedtime story and is desperately trying to find her way back home despite all the landlocked creatures who seek to prevent her from ever going back home.